GetStream/stream-chat-swift/docusaurus/docs/iOS/uikit/guides/message-composer-custom-attachments.md

 With the new action added, now if the user selects the Camera action it will present the native iOS Camera so the user can directly add a photo to the attachments.

 ## How to support a custom attachment
 In order for the composer to support your own custom attachments we will go through the full process of creating a custom **Contact** attachment and adding the necessary changes for the composer to support it.
-The process can be breakdown into these steps:
+The process consists of the following steps:

 1. Extend `AttachmentType` to include the new contact custom type.
 2. Create a new `ContactAttachmentPayload` struct to define the contact data.